jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 ### Declarative Authorization Syntax

-Authorization is both declarative (at the API layer), and enforced programmatically downstream in other layers.
+Authorization is enforced at a coarse-grained level declaratively in the API layer, as well as being enforced at fine-grained level downstream in the Domain Layer.

-> In the Application layer, the current users authorization can be viewed and checked using data on the `ICallerContext` object.
+> In the Application layer, the current users' roles and features can be accessed through the `ICallerContext` object.

 In the API layer, authorization is declarative, using the `[Authorize]` attribute.